We can trace CAD’s history to the 1950s. Dr. Patrick J. Hanratly, credited...

-Before the advent of CAD and other drafting software, engineering drawings, designs, and 3d models were handmade, using different tools, such as; large drawing boards, pencils, T-squares. etc. Not that handmade drawings are worth any less, but that engineering problems are complex, and creating designs to solve them requires organization and precision, as these designs must communicate the solution to its problem clearly.
+Before the advent of CAD and other drafting software, engineering drawings, designs, and 3d models were handmade, using different tools, such as; large drawing boards, pencils, and T-squares. etc. Not that handmade drawings are worth any less, but that engineering problems are complex, and creating designs to solve them requires organization and precision, as these designs must communicate the solution to the problem clearly.
 This is where computer-aided design software (CAD) comes in.

 Driven by the development of technology and the increasing need for automated processes, CAD software is critical for any design and production company today.
 However, with these software subscriptions costing as high as thousands of dollars per license, added to the increasing number of software vendors, choosing the best CAD software for your project or company can be overwhelming.

 Whether you’re looking for paid or open-source free CAD software, your choosing criteria would be the same.
 However, bear in mind that even the best free CAD software might have limited features.
 Therefore, in this article, we’ve listed what you and your team must consider, to make sure you choose the right software for your company.
 But firstly, let’s look at what CAD software is, the types, and its benefits.

 CAD, which in full means Computer-Aided Design, refers to using computer programs to facilitate the design, development, and optimization of parts and equipment used in a manufacturing workflow.
 According to Autodesk, CAD is “a technology for design and technical documentation that replaces manual drafting with an automated process.”
 Although both definitions say a lot about the role CAD software plays, they are but an intro to the realms of design and production opportunities CAD offers.
 Not only has CAD replaced the tedious and time-consuming hand-drawing, otherwise known as manual drafting, it also holds an integral role throughout the entire product manufacturing process.